brandonkunitzer/Feedforward_NN/README.md

 Step 6) Analyze the predicitons: if it is less than .5, then the player is not predicted to outperform their projections.
 If the prediction is greater than .5 then they are projected to outperform their projection.

 # DISCLAIMER
 This model was only traied on running back data, therefore it should only be used to predict running back performances!
-Also, the data used to train the model is not alwasy indicative of how a player will play.
+Additionally, the data used to train the model is not alwasy indicative of how a player will play.
 There was an in-sample accuracy of only 70% at best.
-Additionally, the model is most accurate for players predicted under 5 or 6 points.
+The model is most accurate for players predicted under 5 or 6 points.
 Anything above that and the model will disproportionately predict the player to underperform.
 With all of that said, the neural network works exactly as it is supposed to.
-The sometimes poor results are likely a consquence of the inputs having minimal inherent correlation to a player's projections.
+The sometimes poor results are likely a consquence of the inputs having minimal inherent correlation to a player's performance.